What Causes Blossom End Rot?

 options listed Organic Solutions.
 Why add pesticides to your food when it can be avoided?

-parasite and a saprophyte on the same wide range of hosts.
-This fungus disease is
+and a saprophyte on the same wide range of hosts.
+This fungus disease is intriguing

-intriguing in that it can cause a variety of plant diseases including damping-off and
+in that it can cause a variety of plant diseases including damping-off and blights of

-tomatoes at harvest and in storage.
-The disease can occur both in the greenhouse
+at harvest and in storage.
+The disease can occur both in the greenhouse and in the

-and in the field.
-Besides tomato, gray mold is of concern to other vegetables
+field.
+Besides tomato, gray mold is of concern to other vegetables including snap and

-including snap and Lima beans, cabbage, lettuce and endive, muskmelon, pea,
+Lima beans, cabbage, lettuce and endive, muskmelon, pea, pepper, and potato.

 Compost Tea helps prevent many diseases .
 Use Albert's Tomato Tea often.